South Downs to Plant 28,000 Trees in Queen Elizabeth Tribute

-This comes as National Tree Week (26 November – 4 December) is getting underway.
-Scores of trees are going into the ground at more than 30 sites across the South Downs National Park.
-Last winter over 12,000 trees were planted at the park, with a further 16,000 this coming winter, as part of the Trees for the Downs and Queen’s Canopy initiative.
+Kicking off during National Tree Week (26 November – 4 December), hundreds of trees will go into the ground at more than 30 sites across the park.
+Last winter saw 12,000 saplings planted and this year another 16,000 are set to take root.
+The efforts are part of the Trees for the Downs and Queen’s Canopy initiatives.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.